Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

 We will now construct an element $v \in K_S$ such that all the entries of $v$ are strictly positive.
-To accomplish this, note that not all the entries of $M_S$ have the same sign, since this would make the corresponding form $f$ highly singular.
+To accomplish this, we note that not all the entries of $M_S$ have the same sign, since in this case $f$ would have repeated roots.
 Therefore, given an index $i$ of $M_S$, we can find another index $j$ such that $(M_S)_i$ and $(M_S)_j$ have the opposite sign.
-Canceling appropriately gives an element of $K_S$ having non-zero strictly positive coefficients at the indices $i$ and $j$ only, with values $(M_S)_j$ and $-(M_S)_i$ of the same sign at these places, which we can send to its additive inverse if necessary to get an element of $\NN^S \cap K_S$ that is non-trivial at the index $i$.
-Summing over the index of $M_S$ gives the requested $v$.
+We can now construct an elements of $K_S$ whose only nontrivial entries are at $i$ and $j$, with values $(M_S)_j$ and $-(M_S)_i$.
+Multiplying by $-1$ if necessary, we get an element of $\NN^S \cap K_S$ that is nontrivial at the index $i$.
+Summing over the indices $i$ now gives the requested element $v$ of $K_S$.